NinetiesPaul/python-tasks-api/readme.md

-# About this
-This is a simple API for tasks management using Python's Flask framework for exercise purposes.

-With it you can
-- Register users
-- Authenticate users
+## Tasks API in Python's Flask
+A simple API using Python's Flask.
+It has some basic functions, like:

+- User registration and authentication using JWT
-- Perform CRUD operations on Tasks
+- Perform CRUD operations of Tasks
+- Some basics business rules enforced

+My main goal is to showcase some of Symfony's features like:

+- Migrations and model relationship
+- Authentication configuration
+- Routes definitions
+- SOLID and KISS principles on a MVC architecture

+The main tech behind it is Python's Flask framework, to showcase it's cleanliness and simplicity while maintaning a robust architecture.
+I'm also using some others libraries.
+For storaging, i'm using MySQL relational database

-## Installation
+## Installation and Configuration
 Having Python 3.7 or greater installed on your machine, run the following commands:

 ```